Mehdi-Fadaei/Whoogle-Fix-for-Proxmox-9.0.x-Compatibility/README.md

 wget -O build.func https://raw.githubusercontent.com/Mehdi-Fadaei/Whoogle-Fix-for-Proxmox-9.0.x-Compatibility/main/build.func

-2. Make sure `whoogle.sh` sources the local `build.func` and are in root od Linux :
+2. Make sure `whoogle.sh` sources the local `build.func` and are in root in PVE :

 3. Run the script inside a Debian 12 or Ubuntu 22.04 LXC container: